sgupta401/OIDC-Server/README.md

 # Design

-This is spring boot based OIDC server built using `spring-boot-starter-oauth2-authorization-server` and `spring-boot-starter-security`.
-Boilerplate functionalities related to OIDC server like /authorization, /token, /userinfo endpoints are provided out of the box.
-Along with that, it provide the basic authentication and consent pages.
-Spring  security handles the authentication of the user.
-Once the user is authenticated, the consent is checked and if consent is available, the user is redirected back to the redirect url sent in the authorization parameters.
-If the consent is not avaialble, the consent is taken from user on the consent page.
+This is an OIDC server built on Spring Boot, utilizing the `spring-boot-starter-oauth2-authorization-server` and `spring-boot-starter-security`.
+It comes equipped with essential OIDC server functionalities such as the `/authorization`, `/token`, and `/userinfo` endpoints right out of the box.
+Additionally, it includes basic authentication and consent pages.
+Spring Security manages user authentication.
+After authentication, user consent is verified.
+If consent is already provided, users are redirected back to the redirect URL specified in the authorization parameters.
+If consent is absent, users can give their consent on the consent page.

-Features used are
+### Key Features used in this project:
-1. /token endpoint - To exchange the access code to id and access tokens
+- **/token endpoint**: Exchanges the access code for ID and access tokens.
-2. /authorize endpoint - To authenticate the user and get the access code
+- **/authorize endpoint**: Authenticates the user and issues the access code.
-3. /jwks endpoint - To get the RSA public key details
+- **/jwks endpoint**: Provides details of the RSA public key.